|1. Description - |

 |9.
 Method of Instruction - |

-- In-class reading of Poetic texts by the instructor and students followed by instructor-guided interpretation and analysis.
+- Homework readings, plus in-class reading of poetic texts by the instructor and students followed by instructor-guided interpretation and analysis.

 - Group presentations of major projects followed by in-class discussion and evaluation.